magentabusiness/magentabusiness.github.io/_includes/templates/install/azure/aks-create-redis.md

 You’ll need to set up Azure Cache for Redis.
-ThingsBoard uses cache to improve performance and avoid frequent DB reads.
+IoT Hub uses cache to improve performance and avoid frequent DB reads.

 You can do this via this [guide](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/quickstart-create-redis)